Kristolito/TFLRoadStatus/README.md

 # Summary

 The program makes requests to the TFL Road Status API in order to get information about a road given.

 If the request is successfull the program will display the name and the severity status of the road and it will exit with code 0.

 If the road is not valid the program will exit with code 1 displaying a meaningfull message.

 In any other case the program will exit with code -1.

+You should always get an informative message in case of an error.

 # Steps to download and build.

 1 -> Download the zip file.

 2 -> Extract the folder.

 3 -> Load the solution into Visual Studio IDE.

 4 -> Build the project.

 # Steps to run the project.